czardien/til/README.md

 ## In the future...

-... it will also automatically sync into a Git repository :heart:
+... it will automatically sync into a Git repository :heart:
+... it will be extremely efficiently searchable :heart:

 ## Installation